nodejs/node/COLLABORATOR_GUIDE.md

 supported scope of that API; and if it does, it should be documented.

-See [Breaking Changes to Internal Elements](#breaking-changes-to-internal-elements) on how to handle that type of changes.
+See [Breaking Changes to Internal Elements](#breaking-changes-to-internal-elements) on how to handle those types of changes.

 ### Breaking Changes